yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Once you are more familiar with the material, you can and should start improvising based on the backgrounds of your learners, their questions in class, and what you find most interesting.

 If a question or a “what if?” comes, but you don't want to disrupt the flow of the lesson, or you know it will take more time than the one you have, or you need some time to sort through, ask learners to add them to a shared online document or ask your helper to collect them.
-Then, you can think about these while learners are doing exercises and answer them afterward.
+Then, you can think about these while learners are doing exercises and answer them afterward, or the next class.

 ### 7. Turn learners into co-instructors.

 During participatory live coding, learners are actively coding along with the instructor.
 This can be a challenge in online teaching and even more with beginners.

 One way to address this issue is to use the breakout rooms offered by Zoom or Meet (even in their free version).
-Peer-to-peer instruction is the most effective scalable teaching practice we know of.
-It relies on students discussing their answers to a motivating question for two or three minutes.
+Peer-to-peer instruction is the most effective scalable teaching practice we know.
+We can use it for reinforce the live coding lesson.

 Zoom's breakout rooms make this relatively easy to execute online: it takes 15 to 30 seconds to get everyone into the rooms.
 In a class of forty, one or two will initially struggle, but it helps  keep your students well-motivated and attentive.